Casino HMM: Learning (parameter estimation)#

 Conclusion#

-This notebook showed how to learn the parameters of an HMM using SGD (with full batch or with mini-batches) and EM.
+This notebook showed how to learn the parameters of an HMM using gradient-based methods (with full batch or with mini-batches) and EM.
 For many HMMs, especially the exponential family HMMs with exact M-steps implemented in Dynamax, EM tends to converge very quickly.

 This notebook glossed over some important details: